 In addition to common order options available on exchanges, Kraken offers additional order options for advanced traders.
-The other order options offer you more flexibility with your orders.
-It also allows you to be specific on how you would like positions to be closed if the open order is executed.
-Other order options include: Conditional Close, Order Start/Expiration Time, P/L/Fee Currency, and post limit orders.
+The other order options offer you more flexibility with your orders, as well as allow you to be specific on how you would like positions to be closed if the open order is executed.
+Other order options include: Conditional Close, Order Start/Expiration Time, P/L/Fee Currency Preference, and Post Limit orders.

-Note: It is not possible to place both a stop loss and take profit using a conditional close.
+- It is not possible to place “Combined” or “One-cancels-the-other” type orders using a conditional close.

-Note: If you accidentally close the position using another order, the conditional close order can end up creating a new position in the opposite direction.
+- If you close the position using another order, the conditional close order can end up creating a new position in the opposite direction.

-Order Start Time: The "Start" field allows you to customise the time at which the order is placed on the market.
+Order Start Time: The "Start" field allows you to customize the time at which the order is placed on the market.

-Order Expiration: The "Expires" field allows you to customise the time at which the order is cancelled if it isn't filled.
+Order Expiration Time: The "Expires" field allows you to customize the time at which the order is cancelled if it isn't filled.

 - The setting applies to the current order only (it isn't a global setting for future orders as well).

-- The setting does not apply to margin fees.
-Margin fees (if applicable) are charged in the currency that is being borrowed (if available).
+The setting does not apply to margin fees.
+Margin fees (if applicable) are charged in the currency that is provided by Kraken to open the position (if available).

 You have chosen USD as your preferred “fee currency” for the order.
 The “post limit order” box has been checked which means the order will cancel if the price has already moved below $7,826.70 by the “start” time.